xunoaib/synacor-challenge-solution/README.md

 As we approach the vault door, the number on the vault door flashes white!
 The hourglass is still running!
 It flashes white!
 We hear a click from the vault door.
-The orb evaporates out of our ands.
+The orb evaporates out of our hands.

 We enter the vault, take the mirror, then use the mirror: